 2.1 Architectural Design

 The system is made up of three main components.
-The city official client (frontend) is an service that is the UI to manipulate data persistently stored by a Java-based API (backend).
-An instance of is run locally for development purposes and allows future users of the system to migrate later if they wish to use their own solution.
+The city official client (frontend) is an Angular service that is the UI to manipulate data persistently stored by a Java-based API (backend).
+An instance of MongoDB is run locally for development purposes and allows future users of the system to migrate later if they wish to use their own solution.
+Installation of Angular CLI (frontend) and the MongoDB (backend) database is provided in section 3.3 and 3.4 of this documentation.
 The chatbot component is hosted within IBM's could environment.
 Java API is utilized to update and manage the dialog of the chatbot.

 2.2 Architectural Overview